Loaded Cauliflower Casserole

 Key ingredients

-• Cauliflower – Use a head of cauliflower, broken up into small to medium-sized florets, or a 24-ounce bag of frozen cauliflower.
-If using frozen, steam and press all the moisture out of the cauliflower before roasting.
+• Cauliflower – I use a head broken into small to medium florets, but a 24-ounce bag of frozen works too.
+If using frozen, steam and press all the moisture out before roasting or you’ll end up with a soggy bottom.

-• Butter -Melted butter is poured over the cauliflower before sprinkling the seasoning and roasting.
-Bacon grease is even better if you have it.
+• Butter – Melted and tossed over the florets before roasting.
+Bacon grease is even better if you have it on hand.

-• Seasonings – Garlic powder, onion powder, black pepper, and salt are used to flavor the cauliflower before roasting.
+• Seasonings – Garlic powder, onion powder, black pepper, and salt.

 Youtube